Ahmed-Abuanda/ahmed-bshg-case-study/README.md

 #### EDA

 An exploratory analysis was done to understand missingness and data quality.
-Missing values per column were computed (treating empty lists as null where relevant) and visualised to decide which columns to keep or drop.
+Missing values per column were computed, treating empty lists as null where relevant, and visualised to decide which columns to keep or drop.

 ![Missing datapoints per column](Data/newplot-23.png)

 The plot shows that **bought_together** is fully empty, and that **videos** and **price** have high missingness. **bought_together** was dropped from the pipeline because it adds no signal.
-Remaining columns were kept and handled in the text/image/video pipelines (e.g. optional fields, null-safe serialisation).
+Remaining columns were kept and handled in the text/image/video pipelines, for example optional fields and null-safe serialisation.

 #### Text Data